 The emergence of the ad-supported tier is slowly being realized.
 For marketers, this opens new ways to engage audiences.
-At the end of this year, Disney+ and Netflix will roll-out their own ad-supported service, introducing a massive new audience.
+Next year, Disney+ and Netflix will roll out their ad-supported service, introducing a massive new audience.

 Overall, the current demand for ad-supported tiers is thriving.
 And, we have yet to see the total impact of more video streaming services joining in.

 Developing a modern marketing strategy has to look at where the most engaged audiences are located.
 The cord-cutting data shows that they're moving away from linear TV.
 Over the next year, 52 % of marketers said they're planning to decrease their linear TV budgets, showing a major transition to reach consumers on smart TVs, mobile devices, and anywhere streaming platforms are being watched.

 Needless to say, the potential revenue is mounting for connected TV & OTT advertising.
 Though, how connected TV works can lead to complex answers.
 The most important part to remember is that connected TV ads capitalize on the changing market share.

 CTV Advertising for Customer Engagement & Brand Awareness

 Better ad placements with CTV & OTT advertising can eliminate the trial and error of audience targeting, and speak directly to your most important market.
 At Strategus Labs, an incredibly accurate level of audience insights, across all TV devices is happening.

 Traditional TV advertising can’t compete with this level of specificity.
 Connected TV audience targeting can narrow down the right time of day and preferred device, to streamline any advertising campaign.